mnvibhakar/BubbleTeaMenu/README.md

 - As a manager, I want to be able to add the current order log to a list of all previous order logs, save that list, and start a new order log
 - As a manager, I want to be able to open a list of all previous order logs and view stats about an order log of my choice
 - As a manger, I want to be able to save changes to the menu, including the current specials and adding drinks from the menu

+### Phase 4: task 2
+Thu Apr 04 14:26:33 PDT 2024

+Added drink to order, name: classic milk tea

+Thu Apr 04 14:26:39 PDT 2024

+Added drink to order, name: matcha latte

+Thu Apr 04 14:26:41 PDT 2024

+Order added to orderLog, total price: 11.5, Drinks: 2

+Thu Apr 04 14:27:34 PDT 2024

+Drink added to menu: thai milk tea

+Thu Apr 04 14:27:42 PDT 2024

+set specials: thai milk tea , taro milk tea

+Thu Apr 04 14:28:00 PDT 2024

+orderLog added to orderLogList, name: april 4th

+### Phase 4: task 3
+The main thing I could improve on with my design is revamping my gui file to make it cleaner and simpler.
+Currently, it is just over 800 lines long, and most of that is wrapped up in internal classes that could probably be made into their own classes in separate files.
+This would be an easy way to improve the readability of my program.
+Another thing I think could be improved is the ingredient class, and specifically the way that drinks change the amount of ingredients in themselves based on size/ice.
+I think instead of using a variable for the ingredient type and updating based on the type, I could have more variables to represent the different ingredient amounts.
+This would help to future-proof the program and reduce complexity later, so it would be a helpful change.